roberttwomey/ucsd-ml-art/README.md

 **Project 1 Due** 10/20 11:59pm

 - Submit assignment to github classroom.
-Use the link below.
+Use the github classroom below: [Project 1](#project-1-generative-text)

 **Day 7: Project 1 discussion** 10/21
 - Bring printed copy of your project and abstract.